ministryofjustice/hmpps-education-and-work-plan-api/README.md

 * `hmpps-auth` - Standard HMPPS Digital configuration; used for Spring Security.
 * `application-insights` - Standard HMPPS Digital configuration; used for telemetry and event tracing.
+* `prison-api` - The Prison API; used for looking up a Prisoner's prison history.

 ## API consumers
 The following are the known consumers of this API.
 Any changes to this API - especially breaking or potentially breaking